 All applications are advertised for a period of 28 days, beginning the day after we have received the application.
 The exception to this is minor variations which are only advertised for 10 days.
 All current advertisements are displayed below.

-Deadline date for representations is the 19th November 2017.
+The deadline date for representations is the 6th April 2018.